-Arizona American Indian Tourism Association (AAITA) is a statewide, nonprofit 501(c) 3 membership organization since 1994.
-Overseen by a nine member board, it involves Indian businesses and professionals as members, who voluntarily work together to increase tourism on Arizona Indian reservations.
+The Arizona American Indian Tourism Association (AAITA) is a statewide, nonprofit 501(c) 3 membership organization established in 1994.
+Overseen by a nine member board, AAITA involves Native businesses and professionals as members, who voluntarily work together to increase tourism on Arizona Indian communities.
 The organization targets the 22 Native American tribes in Arizona.
-AAITA also facilitates and hosts conferences for Native Americans, speakers on tourism issues, and assists Native American people in effective networking.
+AAITA also hosts festivals promoting Arizona’s 22 tribes and tourism in Indian country, speakers on tourism issues, and assists Native American people in effective networking.

 “To promote the development of Indian Tourism in Arizona while respecting the cultural integrity of the tribes.”